Robert & Hephzibah Bishop

 Of their children:

 Mary was never shown with her parents at any census.
 In 1881 she was with Robert’s married sister, Anna Lewis, and incorrectly recorded as her daughter, Mary A B Lewis.
 In 1891 she was still with Francis and Anna Lewis but this time shown as their niece, Beatrice Bishop.
-She was known as Beatrice all her life.
-In 1901 she was working as a waitress in Islington and in 1902 she married William Buckett.
-The 1911 census shows them in Walthamstow where William worked as a ledger clerk in a drapery warehouse and it is known that he later ran an off-licence in Wood Green.
-Their children were:
+In 1901 she was recorded as a waitress in Islington, but she has not been traced after that.

 William was a labourer and later a fisherman.
 On 3 April 1902 he married Sarah Ann Barnard in Cley.
-Sarah already had a son, Herbert Wall Barnard, born in 1897 and said to be William's, who was brought up by an uncle.
-William and Sarah's other children were:
+Sarah already had a son, Herbert Wall Barnard, born in 1897 and said to be William's, who was brought up by an uncle, Ellis Barnard.
+William and Sarah's acknowledged children were:

 16 Oct 1903